kbagwe/ITCS_6100_group_18/README.md

    d.
 Comparison between yellow taxis, green taxis, for-hire taxis, and High Volume of For-hire vehicles is done so that the importance of each taxi at a particular place and time can be determined.

    e.
 Data helping TLC to provide licenses to access which type of taxis and why

+**5)Data Understanding
+     a) Exploratory Data Analysis

+   b) Dashboard
+   All dashbaords are present in dashbaord fodler

+**6)Data Preparation
+    Data Preparation python files is created name as Deliverables2_Data_preparation.ipynb